 remedial instruction program outside the school day where there is

-principal, death in the immediate family accompanied by an
+prearranged with the principal, death in the immediate family

-obituary, or illness accompanied by a physician's statement will be
+accompanied by an obituary, or illness accompanied by a physician's

-student's absence will be classified unexcused.
-NO PHONE CALLS
+documentation, the student's absence will be classified unexcused.

 AND/OR NOTES WILL BE ACCEPTED AS EXCUSED, UNLESS DOCUMENTATION

 (OBITUARY OR PHYSICIAN'S STATEMENT) IS PROVIDED TO THE OFFICE ON

 Remember, it is the parent's responsibility to call in by 8:30 am

 each and every day the student is absent or going to be late.